Enalean/tuleap-documentation-en/languages/en/user-guide/program-management.rst

 In the context of Tuleap, that means many different projects (Teams) that work together, synchronised, on a shared backlog.

-If you are working in a single team setup, the regular `Scrum <_agile-dashboard>`_ setup is probably enough.
+If you are working in a single team setup, the regular :ref:`Scrum <agile-dashboard>` setup is probably enough.
 However if your product is big enough to require several Scrum teams that work together, the SAFe® templates might be for you.

 Disclaimer: this section contains a lot of SAFe® jargon and is written for people who already know, at least with a high